×

 All GP practices are required to declare the mean earnings (eg average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Canbury Medical Centre in the last financial year (2021/22) was £74,855 before tax and National Insurance.
-This is for 1 full time GP, 7 part time GPs (and 1 part time locum) who worked in the practice for more than 6 months.
+The average pay for GPs working in Canbury Medical Centre in the last financial year (2022/23) was £69,735 before tax and National Insurance.
+This is for 1 full time GP, 7 part time GPs and 1 locum who worked in the practice for more than six months.

 When you register with us, you will be allocated a named, accountable GP.
 Although this doctor will have overall responsibility for the care and support that we provide to you, this does not prevent you from seeing any other doctor in the practice of your choice.